alexewerlof/ja/README.md

 When you run `ja`, it'll look for its config file (`.ja`) in the same directory.
 If it doesn't find it, it'll complain.
 If it finds it, it tries to parse and validate it.
 For every URL it finds, it tries to figure out the "raw" address for it.
-For example a URL that looks like:
+For example a URL that points to:

 ```
 https://github.com/userpixel/ja/blob/master/README.md